shakhbozmn/shakhbozmn/README.md

 ---

-## 📱 Mobile Development with React Native, Fastlane, and RevenueCat

-I specialize in building and deploying cross-platform mobile applications using **React Native**, **Fastlane**, and **RevenueCat**.
-Here’s how I approach it:

-### **1. Cross-Platform Development**
-- **React Native** allows me to write code once and deploy it on both **iOS** and **Android**, saving time and resources.
-- **Expo** simplifies the development process with tools like over-the-air updates, pre-built components, and easy deployment.

-### **2. Fastlane for Automation**
-- **Fastlane** is my go-to tool for automating repetitive tasks like:
-  - Building and signing apps.
-  - Managing app store submissions.
-  - Running tests and generating screenshots.
-- This ensures a smooth and efficient deployment process, saving hours of manual work.

-### **3. RevenueCat for Monetization**
-- **RevenueCat** simplifies in-app purchases and subscription management.
-- I integrate RevenueCat to:
-  - Handle subscription logic effortlessly.
-  - Provide analytics and insights into revenue streams.
-  - Ensure a seamless user experience for monetization.

-### **4. Optimized Performance**
-- I focus on optimizing app performance by:
-  - Minimizing re-renders using **React.memo** and **useMemo**.
-  - Leveraging native modules for platform-specific optimizations.
-  - Using libraries like **React Native Reanimated** for smooth animations.

-### **5. Deployment Made Easy**
-- With **Expo EAS (Expo Application Services)**, I streamline the build and deployment process.
-- **Over-the-air (OTA) updates** ensure users always have the latest version without needing to download updates from the app store.

----

 ## 🌐 Let’s Connect

 I’m always open to collaboration, new opportunities, or just a friendly chat about tech.
 Here’s where you can find me: